WildestAI/DiffGraph-CLI/docs/Roadmap-v0-demo.md

 ### 🌟 Objective:

-Break large files into chunks so component extraction doesn’t fail due to context limits.
+Break large files into chunks so component extraction doesn't fail due to context limits.

 ### 🔹 Definition of Done: